GHOST-Aram/mongoose-models-with-types/README.md

 type VehicleModel = Model<IVehicle, {}, VehicleMethods, VehicleVirtuals>
 ```

 In the `Schema` constructor, the `VehicleVirtuals` interface is added as the 5th argument in the generics list.
+Below is the code snippet:

 ```
 const vehicleSchema: Schema = new Schema<